Kartikshr/Clarions/backend/api/README.md

 ## Create a Meeting

-To initiate a meeting, send an HTTP request to MiroTalk’s server with your API key.
+To initiate a meeting, send an HTTP request to Clarions’s server with your API key.
 Replace the default secret key in `.env` with your own.

 ```bash
 API_KEY_SECRET=mirotalkc2c_default_secret